No results found

-Home / Government / Articles / For a nonpartisan state of the nation, try The State of the Union in Numbers
+Home / Government spending / Articles / For a nonpartisan state of the nation, try The State of the Union in Numbers

 On Feb.
 4, President Donald Trump gave his third State of the Union address.
 He touched on a wide range of issues, from immigration to jobs and unemployment.